ENERGY ASSISTANCE PROGRAMS

 The Low Income Home Energy Assistance Program (LIHEAP) provides help to low income households by paying a portion of their heating bills.
 Households with the lowest income and the highest heating costs receive the greatest benefit.
 LIHEAP services include:

-- Crisis intervention for no heat situations.
+- Crisis intervention for no heat situations - benefits up to $1200.

 - Negotiations between utility companies and consumers to allow bill payment, thereby avoiding disconnections.

 - Referral to weatherization and other human service programs.